Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 - Look for ways to improve.

 Pro Tip: Provide a written policy and train employees how to work their referral (word-of-mouth) system.
 Reviews equate to online authority.
 When employees are mentioned, it increases their value to the customer and the company.
-Knowledgeable, trustworthy employees add extra shine to the company’s digital reputation.
+Knowledgeable, trustworthy employees add extra shine to the company’s online reputation.

 Step 8: Ask for Customer Feedback